wendymuma-cmd/IT-Networking-Portfolio/DHCP-Relay-Lab/README.md

 - Cisco Packet Tracer

 ## Key Learning Outcome

-This lab demonstrates how DHCP Relay enables centralized DHCP services across multiple subnets by forwarding DHCP requests to a DHCP server located on a different network.
+This lab demonstrates how the `ip helper-address` command allows a router to forward DHCP broadcast requests to a DHCP server located on a different subnet.
+By implementing DHCP Relay, multiple networks can share a centralized DHCP service while maintaining successful communication between subnets.